 Dyshidrotic eczema causes small, itchy blisters on the skin.
+They usually begin as small bumps, before developing into fluid-filled lesions.
 It mainly affects the hands, particularly the palms and the edges of the fingers.
-The blisters usually begin as small bumps, before developing into fluid-filled lesions.

 Dyshidrotic eczema can affect anyone, but it is more common among females and younger adults aged 20–40.
 Another name for it is pompholyx.